trayio/mock-inspect/README.md

         "Authorization": "take your token good sir!"
     }
 })
-// ... make a network request somewhere in your actual code ...
-// Use available methods on MockedRequest to make assertions
+// You can now use all available methods on the MockedRequest class, such as
-// about how the network request has been made. const requestInfo = mock.inspect()
+// checking that the request has been made or inspecting which properties have
+// been used to make it:
+mock.expectRequestToHaveBeenMade()
+const requestProps = mock.inspect()
+// You can use the requestProps object to make assertions how the request was
+// made.
+See 'inspect' in this documentation for more information.
 ```

 ### Using mockRequest for graphQL